MicrosoftDocs/winapps-win32-api/winapps-win32-src/content/windowsappsdk-versioninfo/index.md

 ## -description

-This header is used by the [Licensing API](../_licensing/index.md) for the Windows App SDK.
+This header is used by the [Version API](../_version/index.md) for the Windows App SDK.